Esri/storymap-journal/README.md

 ```

 ### Developer helpers
-In addition of the events described above, the story data, configuration and useful helpers functions can be accessed through the global variable `app`.
+In addition to the events described above, the story data, configuration and useful helpers functions can be accessed through the global variable `app`.

 ```
 console.log("Section", app.data.getCurrentSectionIndex(), "/", app.data.getStoryLength());